jonathan-vella/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 Throughout this lab, you will use Azure Migrate as your primary tool for assessment and migration.
 In conjunction with Azure Migrate, you will also use a range of other tools, as detailed below.

 To assess the Hyper-V environment, you will use Azure Migrate: Server Assessment.
-This includes deploying the Azure Migrate appliance on the Hyper-V host to gather information about the environment.
-For deeper analysis, the Microsoft Monitoring Agent and Dependency Agent will be installed on the VMs, enabling the Azure Migrate dependency visualization.
+This includes deploying the Azure Migrate appliance on the Hyper-V host to gather information about the environment. **There is is no need to install any agents.** Agentless discovery is used to gather information about the VMs running on the Hyper-V host.
+Requirements are documented [here](https://learn.microsoft.com/en-us/azure/migrate/how-to-create-group-machine-dependencies-agentless).

-The SQL Server database will be assessed by installing the Microsoft Data Migration Assistant (DMA) on the Hyper-V host, and using it to gather information about the database.
-Schema migration and data migration will then be completed using the Azure Database Migration Service (DMS).
+The SQL Server database will be assessed by installing Azure Data Studio on the Hyper-V host, and using it to gather information about the database.
+Schema migration and data migration will then be completed using the Azure Database Migration Service (DMS) from within Azure Data Studio.

 The application, web, and web proxy tiers will be migrated to Azure VMs using Azure Migrate: Server Migration.
 You will walk through the steps of building the Azure environment, replicating data to Azure, customizing VM settings, and performing a failover to migrate the application to Azure.

-> **Note**: After migration, the application could be modernized to use Azure Application Gateway instead of the Ubuntu Nginx VM, and to use Azure App Service to host both the web tier and application tiers.
+> **Note**: After migration, the application could be modernized to use Azure WAF instead of the Ubuntu Nginx VM, and to use Azure App Service to host both the web tier and application tiers.
 These optimizations are out of scope of this lab, which is focused only on a 'lift and shift' migration to Azure VMs.

 ## Requirements